-- Baseline: Currently, 39.3 percent of students in the economic disadvantaged subgroup are proficient in English language arts. - Compare Baseline to 100 Percent to Compute Gap: To identify the gap between percent proficient and 100 percent, we subtract our current percent proficient (39.3 percent) from 100 percent, leaving a gap of 60.7 percent. - Compute 50 Percent of Gap: Next, we divide that gap (60.7 percent) in half to identify our growth goal by the end of the 2025-2026 school year.
-In this case, our growth percentage is 30.4 percent. - Add 50 Percent of Gap to Baseline: To determine our long-term goal, we add our growth percentage (30.4 percent) to our current percent proficient (39.3 percent).
-In this case, our long-term goal will be 69.7 percent.
-In a few cases, the actual proficiency percentage was such that the subgroup would have had a long-term goal higher than 80 percent by cutting the gap in half.
-For these subgroups, a long-term goal of 80 percent was established. - Compute Annual Benchmarks: The short-term benchmarks for the subgroups were set by dividing the difference in the long-term goal and the baseline by 10 to provide for consistent annual increases.
+- Baseline: Students in the economic disadvantaged subgroup earned 39.3 points on the English language arts Performance Index which sets the baseline. - Compare Baseline to 100 Points to Compute Gap: To identify the gap between the baseline and 100 points, we subtract our current percent Performance Index (39.3 points) from 100 points, leaving a gap of 60.7 points. - Compute 50 Percent of Gap: Next, we divide that gap (60.7) in half to identify our growth goal by the end of the 2025-2026 school year.
+In this case, our improvement_percentage is 30.4 points. - Add 50 Percent of Gap to Baseline: To determine our long-term goal, we add our growth percentage (30.4 points) to our current percent proficient (39.3 points).
+In this case, our long-term goal will be 69.7 points.
+In a few cases, the actual Performance Index goal was such that the subgroup would have had a long-term goal higher than 100 points by cutting the gap in half.
+For these subgroups, a long-term goal of 100 points-was established. - Compute Annual Benchmarks: The short-term benchmarks for the subgroups were set by dividing the difference in the long-term goal and the baseline by 10 to provide for consistent annual increases.
 This is the same methodology used to set the interim progress targets for the All Students measure.